-It isn’t obligatory, but you should definitely have travel insurance for a trip to Canada.
-Around 724,000 Brits visit Canada every year, to do things like visit the Calgary Stampede, hike in the Rockies, kayak the lakes, see the northern lights in the Yukon, go whale and bear watching or see the legendary Niagara Falls.
+Although it isn’t obligatory for short visits to Canada, travel insurance is vital to protect you during your trip.
+Around 724,000 Brits visit Canada every year, to visit the Calgary Stampede, hike in the Rockies, kayak the lakes, see the northern lights in the Yukon, go whale and bear watching or see the legendary Niagara Falls.

 While most visits are trouble free, things can go wrong.
 If you take a tumble on skis, lose your luggage or get stranded in the snow, travel insurance can give you peace of mind.

 While Canadians have their own version of state-funded healthcare, it isn’t available to Brits.
-If you’re ill or injured you’ll have to foot your own medical bills, and it won’t be cheap.
-Even if you have dual British and Canadian citizenship, you’re not guaranteed free healthcare – depending on the province, there may be residency requirements.
+If you become ill or you’re injured and you don’t have travel insurance, you’ll have to pay your own medical bills – and these could be costly.
+Even if you have dual British-Canadian citizenship, you’re not guaranteed free healthcare as there may be residency requirements (depending on the province).

 In winter, severe snowstorms are common.
 You’ll want to be protected in case of cancelled flights, snowed-in roads and other delays.